Courses

 Representation theory has applications in fields such as physics (via models for elementary particles), engineering (considering symmetries of structures), and even in voting theory (voting for committees in agreeable societies).
 This course will introduce the concepts and techniques of the representation theory of finite groups, and will focus on the representation theory of the symmetric group.
 We will undertake this study through a variety of perspectives, including general representation theory, combinatorial algorithms, and symmetric functions. [ more ]

-Taught by: John Wiltshire-Gordon
+Taught by: Daniel Condon

 Catalog details